texamp/texamp.github.io/abstracts-contributed.md

 *On the stability of the Dirichlet problem for weakly leliptic systems in the plane*

 Abstract:
-As opposed to Legendre--Hadamard elliptic systems, the $L^p$-Dirichlet problem for weakly elliptic systems in the upper-half space may not necessarily be well-posed.
+As opposed to Legendre&mdash;Hadamard elliptic systems, the $L^p$-Dirichlet problem for weakly elliptic systems in the upper-half space may not necessarily be well-posed.
 Remarkably, when the latter BVP is well-posed we show that it remains so after small perturbations of the given weakly elliptic system.
 This is joint work with Marius Mitrea.